robhagemans/basicode/BASICODE.rst

 Defines the user-defined function ``a`` with parameter ``variable``.
 ``expression`` is a numeric expression that may refer to ``variable``.
 It must not recursively call the newly defined function.
 BASICODE-3 and -3C only.
+Function names are restricted to numerical or Boolean values with one numerical parameter.
+The function must be defined before it may be used.

 DIM